 Does the Tar Heel State’s Carbon Plan Make the Grade?

-In 2021, the NC General Assembly passed HB 951, which directed the NC Utilities Commission (NCUC) to adopt a “Carbon Plan” that would reduce carbon dioxide (CO2) emissions from electricity generation 70% below 2005 levels by 2030 and achieve “net zero” CO2 emissions by 2050.Shortly thereafter, People Power NC, a coalition of environmental justice, climate, and clean energy advocacy nonprofits, published 12 Principles for a Carbon Plan in the Public Interest.
+This iteration of the Carbon Plan is the third time People Power North Carolina has scored the efforts of Duke Energy to meet its carbon reduction mandates and the enforcement work of the North Carolina Utilities Commission (“NCUC”).
+In 2021, the NC General Assembly passed HB 951, which directed the NCUC to adopt a “Carbon Plan” that would reduce carbon dioxide (CO2) emissions from electricity generation to 70% below 2005 levels by 2030 and achieve “net zero” CO2 emissions by 2050.
+Shortly thereafter, People Power NC, a coalition of environmental justice, climate, and clean energy advocacy nonprofits, published 12 Principles for a Carbon Plan in the Public Interest.
 The NCUC instructed Duke Energy to draft a plan, which it published in May 2022.
-We published a second report that graded the Duke draft against our 12 principles.
+We published a second scorecard that graded the Duke draft against our 12 principles.
 Duke’s draft plan received an F.

 A carbon plan in the public interest should...